 At each depth z, below the measurement surface, the predicted coincident source and receiver experiment cares about (depends on) all the actual recorded primary and multiple events on the measurement surface.
 When examining the predicted coincident source and receiver experiment, at any point at depth, that doesn't correspond to a location above or beneath a reflector, the above cited analytic analysis (Weglein, 2016) produces a zero result when the $t = 0^+$ imaging condition is applied.
 However, when using an accurate discontinuous velocity model and the SCIII heterogeneous media migration eq.
-(3) with the imaging condition and $t = 0^+$ is applied to the coincident source and receiver experiment at depth, z, above or beneath a reflector then only the recorded primaries on the measurement surface contribute to the migration result.
-The SCIII imaging with a coincident source receiver experiment at depth, at t = 0, results in a predicted primary that depends on only recorded primaries on the measurement surface.
+(3) with the imaging condition and $t = 0^+$ is applied to the coincident source and receiver experiment at depth, z, above or beneath a reflector then only the recorded primaries on the measurement surface contribute to the migration result - and the SCIII imaging with a coincident source receiver experiment at depth, at t=0, results in a predicted primary that depends only on a recorded primary on the measurement surface, within a coincident source-receiver prediction at depth, at t=0.
 The multiples in the recorded data, contribute to the predicted coincident experiment at depth, below and above each reflector.
-But the contributions from the recorded multiples arrive at positive times, in the predicted coincident experiment and have no contribution at t = 0.
-Only primaries in the recorded data contribute to the primary in the predicted experiment, and gives a non-zero result for the SCIII migration with a discontinuous accurate velocity.
+But the contributions from the recorded multiples arrive at positive times, in the predicted coincident experiment and have no contribution at t=0.
+Only a primary in the recorded data contributes to the primary in the predicted experiment, and gives a non-zero result for the SCIII migration with a discontinuous accurate velocity.